Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

-\textit{\textbf{J1903+2225}}: PSR J1903+2225 has an asymmetric single profile at 1.4 GHz that evolves into a double form at 327 MHz, with the leading feature much weaker than the trailing one.
-There is a hint of this leading feature at 1.4 GHz as well as in \citet{han2009} at 774 MHz, and this total with is roughly that of the 327-MHz width.
+\textit{\textbf{J1903+2225}}: The pulsar has an asymmetric single profile at 1.4 GHz that evolves into a double form at 327 MHz, with the leading feature much weaker than the trailing one.
+There is a hint of this leading feature at 1.4 GHz as well as in \citet{han2009} at 774 MHz, and this total width is roughly that at 327 MHz.
 On this basis we model the profiles as an {\bf S$_d$} or {\bf D}, but more sensitive profiles are needed to confirm this interpretation.
 Scattering may well account for the LOFAR non-detection at 149 MHz.
 0.1in

 \textit{\textbf{J1906+1854}}: The 1.4-GHz profile of this pulsar has a very different shape that the others, but its width is only about 10\% greater.
 We model its beams as having a conal single {\bf S$_d$} configuration, which is confirmed by the strong regular drifting subpulses.
-Scattering may be responsible for the increased widths of the LOFAR profiles.
+Scattering could contribute to the increased widths of the LOFAR profiles.
 0.1in

 \textit{\textbf{J1908+0734}}: We have no Arecibo observations of this pulsar but profiles at 1.2, 1.5, 2.4 GHz \citep{Bhat04} and 430 MHz \citep{camilo_nice} have been published.
-And at decameter wavelengths it has been detected both at 20/25 MHz \citet{ZVKU13}.
+And at decameter wavelengths it has been detected at 20/25 MHz \citet{ZVKU13}.
 The 1.5-GHz profile seems to have 4 features, but none of the observations are polarimetric, so no interpretation is possible.
 0.1in

-\textit{\textbf{J1908+2351}}: One component is seen in all three bands in PSR J1908+2351, and the polarization is so slight that no PPA slope can be estimated.
+\textit{\textbf{J1908+2351}}: One component is seen in all three bands, and the polarization is so slight that no PPA slope can be estimated.
 We model its as an inner conal {\bf S$_d$} beam and take $\beta$ as 7\degr\ for a peripheral sightline traverse.
 Scattering may be responsible for the broadening at low frequency.
 0.1in

 0.1in \textit{\textbf{J1909+1859}}: Each of this pulsar's profiles suggests four conflated components, but all are difficult to measure accurately; see Fig.~\ref{figA116}.
 We interpret the profiles as conal quadruple c{\bf Q} and estimate the inner and outer conal widths down to 149 MHz.
 Scattering seems to have little effect on the LOFAR profile.
 0.1in